EvoFox/REST_API/README.md

 > This is your connection string to a Mongo Database.
 * `SECRET_KEY`
 > This is your string to generate JSON Web Tokens for the GET /user endpoint
+* `SALT`
+> This is an integer given to BCryptJS to encrypt passwords, I personally used 8 in the interest of speed over security

 ### Endpoints
 * `http://localhost:5001/user`